mgaringoDev/mgaringoDev.github.io/pages/cv.md

     <p align="justify">
     Develop various novel analytical tools to characterize and classify a variety of neurological processes.
     Created novel K-complex, alpha and delta analysis for sleep medicine using EEG source localization.
-Lead a group of mathematicians at the Fields Institute to develop a novel brain synchronization technique to identify brain region connectivity.
+Lead a group of mathematicians at the Fields Institute to develop a novel brain synchonization technique to identify brain region connectivity.
 Established a new protocol for VEP and LEP analysis for pain using EEG and source localization.
 Enhancing proficiency and performance of existing proprietary programs by optimizing code and merging programs.
-Programing proprietary robotic arm to test and measure thresholds of pain as it relates to diabetic neuropathology and carpal tunnel syndrome.
+Programing proprietary robotic arm to test and measure thresholds of pain as it relates to diabetic neuropathy and carpal tunnel syndrome.
 Developing a new cap system for easy recording of EEG signals.
-Developed brain sonifcaiton techniques.
-Developed pipeline, analysis and program to transform existing brain imaging techniques into holographic print ready images.</p>
+Developed brain sonification techniques.
+Develop pipeline, analysis and program to transform existing brain imaging techniques into holographic print ready images.</p>